 The US Criminality Assessment Guide specifically references PC 1203.4.
 Whether the related section 1203.4a receives the same treatment is less clear and may depend on the circumstances.
 If your dismissal was under 1203.4a rather than 1203.4, getting a legal opinion before travelling is recommended.

-Get a detailed report showing how Canadian immigration law applies to your specific California 1203.4 dismissal situation — with relevant IRPA sections, risk assessment, and recommended next steps.
+Get a detailed breakdown showing how Canadian immigration law relates to your California 1203.4 dismissal situation, with relevant IRPA sections, complexity overview, and next steps reference.

 Don't guess at your admissibility.
-Use our free screening tool to understand how your California 1203.4 dismissal maps to Canadian law — anonymously, in minutes.
+Use our free explorer tool to understand how your California 1203.4 dismissal maps to Canadian law, anonymously, in minutes.